AdobeDocs/analytics.en/help/implement/vars/functions/s-gi.md

 // Instantiate the tracking object with a single report suite var s = s_gi("examplersid");

-// Instantiate the tracking object with multiple report suites var s = s_gi("examplersid1,examplersid2");
+// Instantiate the tracking object to send to multiple report suites var s = s_gi("examplersid1,examplersid2");
 ```